jheising/stonks.js/README.md

 2. Ensure your repository is public or you have GitHub Pro for private repo Pages
 3. Verify the branch name is `main` (or update the workflow file)
 4. Make sure GitHub Pages is enabled in repository settings
+5. Verify `yarn.lock` is committed to the repository (required for GitHub Actions)

 ## 🤝 Contributing